There are often several contributing factors that combine to produce such a failure.

 Additionally, under mechanical loading, such as static tensile or fatigue stress and wear/fretting, the surface of metallic materials is deformed and the passive film is locally and repetitively broken, which can lead to rapid corrosion due to full environmental exposure.

-SimuTech Group is committed to offering the highest quality professional service at extremely competitive rates as well as safety and compliance with OSHA and other safety standards imposed by regulating bodies including the standards developed by the customer.
+SimuTech Group is committed to offering the highest quality professional service, compliance with OSHA and other safety regulatory standards, and those exceeding customer expectations.

-All representatives of SimuTech Group working in the field carry current first aid, AED, and CPR credentials and are professionally trained for working at heights and working in confined spaces.
+All SimuTech Group representatives working in the field carry current first aid, AED, and CPR credentials.
+And, all field engineers are professionally trained for working at heights and in confined spaces.